nimeijian/planetscale-releases/README.md

 vttablet-fresh-example-000001002        2/2       Running
 ```

-**4. Create the actual database schema and vschema.**  Use the `vtctlclient` application to connect and issue vitess commands to vtctld.
+4. Create the actual database schema and vschema.
+Use the `vtctlclient` application to connect and issue vitess commands to vtctld.
 To enable this, you will need to either use kubectl to port-forward to the vtctld pod, or you can create an externally visible Service to communicate with vtctld.

 		`vtctlclient -server sever:port ApplySchema -sql "$(cat create_test_table.sql)" messagedb`